mikeobrien/FubuMVC.Swank/README.md

   </tr>
 </table>

-The following conventions can be overloaded.
+The following conventions can be set.

 <table>
 	<tr>